BaconatorNoVeg/STG-Android/README.md

 # Smite Team Generator (Android Front-end)
 ![](https://img.shields.io/badge/Language-Java-brightgreen.svg) ![](https://img.shields.io/badge/API-Android-blue.svg) ![](https://img.shields.io/badge/Status-WIP-green.svg) ![](https://img.shields.io/badge/Version-0.3.0-green.svg)

+Starting with version 0.4.0, this will require [STG-Lib](https://github.com/BaconatorNoVeg/STG-Lib).

 Do you play Smite?
 Do you get bored playing the same god over and over again?
 Do you ever find it difficult to choose a new god to play?
 Do you want to have a lot more fun when playing in parties?
 If you answered 'yes' to any of these questions, this is the app for you!